International Student Biographies

 Serkalem Getachew Siyum: Serkalem comes from the Addis Ababa region of Ethiopia where she worked in youth ministry.
 She comes to Luther most recently from George August University of Gottingen, Germany where she received an MA in Intercultural Theology.
 She will be working toward a Masters in Theology while at Luther.
 Serkalem hopes to return to Ethiopia after her studies to teach at the Ethiopian Graduate School of Theology and work with youth.
 Serkalem is available to speak to interested groups about intercultural communication, culture shock, and some of the unique aspects of Ethiopian culture.

 Rev. George Changlak Timlak is a Baptist pastor from the Southwest region of Cameroon.
 Before coming to Luther Seminary, George was working part time in a congregation and as the lead chaplain in a hospital.
-He is pursuing the dual degree of a Master of Arts in Congregational and Community Care while earning a Masters in Social Work.
+He has completed Luther's Master of Arts in Congregational and Community Care and is now pursuing a Master of Theology in Pastoral Care and Counseling.
 He speaks English and the Yamba dialect, and is affiliated with the Cameroon Baptist Convention.
 His hobbies include volleyball, watching sports, films and taking leisure trips.
 George is talented in drumming, farming and counseling and is comfortable talking to groups about caring ministry in the hospital, the love of God for mankind, and bearing one another’s burden by praying for them.
 He hopes to return to Cameroon and continue to work as a hospital chaplain, while training other chaplains and social workers.
 He also hopes to offer pastoral care in the church and wider community as a professional back home.
 His wife and four children are back in Cameroon.

 Henderika J Wattimena, or "Hennie," comes to Luther from central Java, one of the main Islands of Indonesia, where she taught theology at Satya Wacana Christian University and is an ordained pastor in the Protestant Church of West Indonesia.
 She will be working on a Masters in Congregational & Community Care while at Luther and hopes to return to teaching, pastoral care and counseling when she finishes with her studies.
 Including her Clinical Pastoral Education experience in Hawaii (2012), this is Hennie’s second stay in the U.S.